nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ## Allergens
 Meal Companion recognizes that you may have certain dietary restrictions.
 As such, we have provided a feature that allows you to track your allergens and block Meal Companion from showing you recipes that contain said allergens.
 We will go into more detail on the Allergens function below.

+Note that all allergens must be known ingredient names, similar to the `add` command.

 Once your allergies are added to Meal Companion, you may refer to the section on [Possible Recipes](#possible-recipes) to see how this will affect the recipes available to you.